 Lookback and UserTesting are similar in terms of testing types.
 Both focus on remote moderated testing but offer some unmoderated capabilities.
 However, Lookback’s prices are much more affordable for small businesses.

-Unlike UserTesting or Maze, Lookback doesn’t have a pool of testers available, meaning you’d need to recruit users separately or through an agency.
+Unlike UserTesting or Maze, Lookback doesn’t have a pool of testers available, meaning you’d need to recruit test participants separately or through an agency.

 They both have good video capabilities, but Lookback’s live and time-stamped comments allow for easier navigation of video user research.